Keyring-Network/core-contracts/docs/index.md

      to the system globally before it was selected for a policy.
 The two zero-knowledge proof share parameters that ensure that both proofs were derived from the same identity commitment.
-If the root age used to construct proofs if older than the policy time to live (ttl), the root will be considered acceptable with an age of zero, provided that the number of root successors is less than or equal to the policy acceptRoots (accept most recent n roots)._
+If the root age used to construct proofs if older than the policy time to live (ttl), the root will be considered acceptable with an age of zero, provided that the number of root successors is less than or equal to the policy acceptRoots (accept most recent n roots).
+     Credential updates clear on-chain wallet checks and thus force an off-chain check and update._

 #### Parameters